-Taking Ativan (lorazepam) as prescribed is critical.
+Taking Ativan (lorazepam) as prescribed by a doctor is critical.
 Taking a higher dose of a benzodiazepine or mixing this type of medication with alcohol or other drugs can intensify the side effects of Ativan and lead to dangerous symptoms.

 Common Ativan side effects can include some of the following:

 - Extreme fatigue and sleepiness

 - Hair loss and skin issues, such as hives or irritation